godotengine/godot-docs/tutorials/vector_math.rst

    resulting scalar is **-1**.

 This means that dot product between unit vectors is always between the range of 1 and -1.
-So Again..
+So Again...

 -  If their angle is **0°** dot product is **1**.
 -  If their angle is **90°**, then dot product is **0**.
 -  If their angle is **180°**, then dot product is **-1**.

-Uh.. this is oddly familiar.. seen this before.. where?
+Uh.. this is oddly familiar... seen this before... where?

 Let's take two unit vectors.
-The first one is pointing up, the second too but we will rotate it all the way from up (0°) to down (180° degrees)..
+The first one is pointing up, the second too but we will rotate it all the way from up (0°) to down (180° degrees)...

 .. image:: /img/tutovec8.png

-..while plotting the resulting scalar!
+While plotting the resulting scalar!

 .. image:: /img/tutovec9.png

 Aha!
 It all makes sense now, this is a
 `Cosine <http://mathworld.wolfram.com/Cosine.html>`__ function!

-We can say that, then, as a rule..
+We can say that, then, as a rule...

 The **dot product** between two **unit vectors** is the **cosine** of the **angle** between those two vectors.
 So, to obtain the angle between